openedx/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

    selected, select **Divide the selected content-specific discussion topics**.

    .. image:: ../../../shared/images/DivideDiscussionsContentSpecific.png
-      :alt: An image showing the checkboxes for specifying which content-specific topics are divided.
+      :alt: An image showing the checkboxes for specifying which content- specific topics are divided.

    The list of content-specific discussion topics becomes editable.